cnorthwood/liveblogging/readme.txt

 Please note that live blogs created in previous versions of the software can not have new entries added to them.

+Please note that it is recommended that you disable posting to Twitter when running a migration, as the migration will cause all legacy entries to be posted to Twitter.

 = If I change the time on a live blog entry to appear in the past, then it doesn't appear in the right order during automatic updating? =